 We’re looking for exceptional people to join our talented and committed team.
 Your values are as important as your skills and experience.
 If you’re passionate about creating a world in which every person has a voice, we’d like to hear from you.

-You can find out more about what it’s like to work for The Advocacy Project in our recruitment pack.
+You can find out more about what it’s like to work for The Advocacy Project in our recruitment pack and by hearing directly from our staff.
 All staff and volunteers need to have a DBS check before beginning work with us; read our DBS and recruitment of ex-offenders policy for details.

 You can see an overview of our team structure here.